 - I will trust my own judgement over that of the law.

-- I will fight against people and institutions that restrict freedom.
+- I will work against people and institutions that restrict freedom.

 Chaotic Good character’s perfect world